randomk/ohif-hctp/README.md

 docker build . -t ohif-viewer-image
 Copy
 3. Run the Docker container:

-docker run -d -p 3000:80/tcp -v /home/ec2-user/ohif-hctp/default.js:/usr/share/nginx/html/app-config.js --name ohif-viewer-container ohif-viewer-image
+`docker run -d -p 3000:80/tcp -v /home/ec2-user/ohif-hctp/default.js:/usr/share/nginx/html/app-config.js --name ohif-viewer-container ohif-viewer-image`
-Copy

 This command does the following:
 - Runs the container in detached mode (`-d`)
 - Maps port 3000 on the host to port 80 in the container